 4.7.1 The Council's Officers and Executive Members have been able to recommend a savings package for 2024/25 which maintains service provision.
 The sum value of options recommended for approval is summarised in the chart below and totals £1.223Million (Appendix A).
-These options remain unchanged from the November 2023 Executive Balancing the Budget report.
+These options remain unchanged from the January 2024 Draft Budget report.

 - 4.7.2 Part of the Transformation workstream reported to the September 2023 Executive resulted in one post being deleted for which redundancy costs of £40,000 will be incurred of which 50% will be charged to the General Fund in 2023/24.
 There are no redundancies projected for the 2024/25 savings package as the other 2024/25 Transformational options will be achieved through staff turnover or vacant posts. - 4.7.3 The Council's Transformation programme is the key strand of the BTB corporate priority through which the Council can seek to maintain as much of its service offer as possible.
 This approach is deemed to be preferable to seeking year on year service cuts to meet the shortfall between funding and spend although it is highly likely than an element of year-on-year savings will still be required as part of a blended budget setting approach. - 4.7.4 As part of the 2023/24 budget setting process (at the January 2023 Executive) Members approved the removal of the fireworks saving option (£18,000) and the Town Twinning savings option (£14,000) for one year and funded them from the allocated Business rates gain reserve.
-A review of all events in the Town to include fireworks has been undertaken during the current year and the following savings are recommended as alternative options to the removal of the fireworks and Town Twinning: - Removal of free parking for town centre events - Members attending Town Twinning paying for their transport and reducing the event to three days through holding business meetings remotely.
-This will result in accommodation and travel savings - Reduction in Mayoral budgets (historic underspends) - Reduction in the spend for 'celebrities' for Christmas light switch on events - Cease filming of Pride of Stevenage awards - Reduce costs of events through smarter working e.g. digital marketing

-4.7.5 It is recommended that the options identified above are approved and the Fireworks and Town Twinning events are re-instated in the budget.
+The January 2024 Draft budget report recommended following a review of all events in the Town the following alternative options to the removal of the fireworks and Town Twinning: - Removal of free parking for town centre events - Members attending Town Twinning paying for their transport and reducing the event to three days through holding business meetings remotely.
+This will result in accommodation and travel savings - Reduction in Mayoral budgets (historic underspends) - Reduction in the spend for 'celebrities' for Christmas light switch on events - Cease filming of Pride of Stevenage awards - Reduce costs of events through smarter working e.g. digital marketing - 4.7.5 It is recommended that the options identified above are approved and the Fireworks and Town Twinning events are re-instated in the budget.